mattConn/old-static-blog/README.md

 ## lib
 Binaries used for building.

-## assets, blog
+## assets, blog, \*.html
 Assets (images, stylsheets) are served from here, and blog is where blog posts are served from and are linked to on `blog.html`.
+Any HTML files are already processed and being served.

 I may also keep useful files in the top-level directory for my own use.